Total positivity in exponential families with application to binary variables: Totally positive Ising models

 Hence the solution $\lambda^*=4x^*$ is given by taking $x^*$ to be the positive root of this quadratic equation.
 Using $\lambda^*$ we can then update $p(x)$ as follows:

 The full procedure is presented in Algorithm~\ref{algthm:IPS}.
 In the following theorem we show that this procedure indeed converges to the MLE (if it exists).

-\begin{thm}If the MLE for the $\mtp$ Ising model on the undirected graph $G=(V,E)$ exists, then the output of Algorithm~\ref{algthm:IPS} converges to the MLE for $\epsilon\to 0$. \end{thm} \begin{proof} Let $(h,J)$ denote the canonical parameters of the exponential family and $U$ the observations.
-The log-likelihood function based on $U$ satisfies
+\begin{thm}If the MLE for the $\mtp$ Ising model on the undirected graph $G=(V,E)$ exists, then the output of Algorithm~\ref{algthm:IPS} converges to the MLE for $\epsilon\to 0$. \end{thm} \begin{proof} Let $(h,J)$ denote the canonical parameters of the exponential family.
+Then the log-likelihood function satisfies

 where $c(h,J)$ is the normalizing constant of the exponential family.
 We fix a value $(h^0,J^0)$ with $J^0_{uv}\geq 0$ and consider the following restricted convex optimization problem: